nonnaghcaz/gkit_cogs/README.md

 > Red is a fully modular bot – meaning all features and commands can be enabled/disabled to your liking, making it completely customizable.

-Most of my cogs have no real value and are just for fun.
+Much of my cogs started as dog trash "generate a random number and say a random meme from a pre-defined dictionary of phrases", but the repo is slowly gaining actual utilization.
+Check out VapeNaysh and ArkAdvisor (when it's released) for some non-garbage cogs.

 ---